oracle/node-oracledb/doc/api.md

 #### <a name="proppoolqueuerequests"></a> 8.1.10 `pool.queueRequests`

 This property was removed in node-oracledb 3.0.
-Queuing is now always enabled.
 See [Connection Pool Queue](#connpoolqueue) for more information.

 #### <a name="proppoolqueueTimeout"></a> 8.1.11 `pool.queueTimeout`